bbawj/note-vault/Notes/SMTP.md

 - HELO and QUIT is performed once
 - MAIL FROM, RCPT TO, DATA, actual message is performed as many times as there are different messages.
 - Same message can have multiple RCPT TO
+- The "From, To etc." which you see in the email is from the DATA and does not have to match the RCPT TO.
+Hence, an email in your inbox can have the wrong "TO" field.
 - Each command takes 1 round trip of network delay: in the above a total of 6 round trips is needed.
 ## Difference with HTTP
 - SMTP is a push protocol (sending mail pushes the file to the server)